 This German town is also home to some of the artsiest accommodation in Texas, so if you love boutique hotels and quirky B&Bs, don’t miss our post on the best Fredericksburg TX Airbnbs, which will give you the insider tips on how to lock down gorgeous digs for your whole trip!

 But if you’re traveling with your significant other, you might want to check out these romantic cabins in Fredericksburg!
 After all, this cute town is one of the most romantic getaways in the United States!

 Glen Rose itself is not typically at the top of a Texas itinerary.
 But even though it’s home to fewer than 3000 people, don’t underestimate this tiny town.

-The primary attraction in the area is Dinosaur Valley State Park, where hikers can wade through the Paluxy River and stumble upon massive footprints left from the time when ancient giants roamed the land.
+The primary attraction in the area is Dinosaur Valley, a lovely state park near Dallas where hikers can wade through the Paluxy River and stumble upon massive footprints left from the time when ancient giants roamed the land.

 But Glen Rose also boasts a quaint historic downtown that is well worth an evening of exploring after your archeological adventures.

 This weekend getaway from Dallas is a picturesque peek into the past.

 Jefferson has been around since before the Civil War and maintains its historical charm with beautiful walking streets and plenty of Southern hospitality.